 Alan L. Rubin, MD, author of Thyroid for Dummies, says, “Thyroid hormone is required for the muscles of the stomach and intestines to push food along for digestion and excretion.
 When an insufficient amount of thyroid hormone is present, intestinal movement slows, as well as the absorption of food.
 The common complaint is constipation.”

 Thyroid hormone is also required for proper liver function (think detoxification) and for the liver to produce enough bile.
-Not surprisingly, those with Hashimoto’s often do not digest their food well, do not absorb nutrients fully, do not detoxify properly, and suffer from constipation.
-Of course we will have decreased energy and inflammation.
+Not surprisingly, those with Hashimoto’s often do not digest their food well, do not absorb nutrients fully, do not detoxify properly and suffer from constipation.
+This may contribute to decreased energy and inflammation.

 I have found three supplements to be more important than any others when overcoming constipation.
 They are two prebiotics and magnesium citrate.
 I take 4 magnesium supplements nightly (although it’s best to start with fewer and increase as needed), and the prebiotics each morning, 1 capsule of each.

 Prebiotic number one is Biotagen by Klaire Labs.
 The second prebiotic is Galactomune by Klaire Labs.
 Both products are designed to promote a healthier colon ecosystem by providing food for probiotics, which in turn produce more T cells!
 I LOVE how these two prebiotics make my body feel and work more effectively.